Phase-separated lipid vesicles: continuum modeling, simulation, and validation

 \section{Introduction}

 Biological membranes separate the interior of a cell from the external environment or create internal boundaries between different cell compartments.
-These membranes consists of a bilayer of phospholipids that have a hydrophilic head and a hydrophobic tail.
-In an aqueous environment, membranes form vesicles,

-i.e., bag-like shapes that reduce the energy of the hydrophobic side.
+These membranes consist of a bilayer of phospholipids that have a hydrophilic head and a hydrophobic tail.
+In an aqueous environment, membranes form vesicles, i.e., bag-like structures that \revt{shield the hydrophobic core from water, minimizing unfavorable energetic interactions}.
 See Fig.~\ref{fig:lipid_bi}.
 The self-assembly into a stable bilayer structure is governed by hydrophobic interactions, van der Waals forces, and hydrogen bonding~\cite{singer1972fluid,israelachvili1980physical}.
 In addition to lipids, biological membranes contain a mixture of materials including proteins and cholesterol that may decompose into coexisting domains of different phases.

 Over the past 20 years, there has been a growing interest in studying phase separation and coarsening in multicomponent vesicles.
 The main reason is its crucial role in a variety of cellular processes\cite{alberts2015essential}.
 In fact, separation of immiscible liquid phases is likely a factor in the formation of rafts in cell membranes and rafts have been associated with important biological processes, such as adhesion, signaling, and protein transport.
 Another reason is that lipid vesicles provide highly versatile vehicles for intracellular drug delivery and phase separation can enhance the delivery performance.
 The formation of artifical lipid bilayers is also central to engineering of model membranes, such as liposomes, which serve as simplified systems for studying membrane behavior~\cite{bangham1965diffusion,szostak2001synthesizing,samimi2019lipid,mazur2017liposomes}.